dp-beck/dp-beck/README.md

 # 👋 Hi, I’m Dan Beck.
-- 👀 I am an open source intelligence analyst and a web developer.
-- 🌱 I’m currently learning HTML, CSS, Javascript, React, and Node.js through [The Odin Project](https://www.theodinproject.com/)
+- 👀 I am a full stack web developer and an open source intelligence researcher.
+I like building web projects using React and Node.js I’m currently working on building a social media app clone, using React for the front-end and building the backend REST api with Node.js and Express.
+I am using MongoDB for my database.
-- 🌱 I just started a new tech training program through Code You and will be learning C#!
+- 🌱 I just started a new tech training program through [Code You](https://code-you.org/) and will be learning software development with Dotnet and C#!
-- 💞️ I’m currently looking to collaborate on any front-end web development or open source intelligence projects.
+- 💞️ I’m currently looking to collaborate on any web development or open source intelligence projects, preferable projects that combine both interests!
 - 📫 How to reach me: beckdp01@gmail.com

 [![Dan's GitHub stats](https://github-readme-stats.vercel.app/api?username=dp-beck)](https://github.com/anuraghazra/github-readme-stats)